Listen To This Article

 Discipline Equals Freedom

 Consistency is key and can change your life.
 Find out why discipline can help you achieve your goals more than anything else.
-Great leaders have discipline and demand it from their teams.SHOP NOW
+Great leaders have discipline and demand it from their teams.View On Amazon

 This book is about exactly what the title implies – discipline.
 In the author’s view, discipline equals freedom because it enables goal achievement.
 Willink wrote this motivational and inspirational book because he deeply believes that people at any age can pursue and achieve goals through hard work and self-control.
 So he wrote this book about discipline - understanding it, mastering it and maintaining it.
 It is about giving up instant gratification and pursuing real success.
 It is about depending on self and not on others, like counselors, coaches, self-help professionals and drill instructors.
 In many ways, the topic of discipline is the same topic of the book Essentialism because essentialism is a systemic discipline in which you eliminate everything not essential and focus on what really matters.